bellingeri/localPTZtime/readme.md

 Expected result is:
 > **'2023-03-13T07:30:00+01'**

-The function tztime() can also be callable with a third parameter which, if set to False, disables the "zone designator" (`+01` in this example) as described here: https://en.wikipedia.org/wiki/ISO_8601#Time_zone_designators
+The function tziso() can also be callable with a third parameter which, if set to `False`, disables the "zone designator" (`+01` in this example) as described here: https://en.wikipedia.org/wiki/ISO_8601#Time_zone_designators

 ### More advanced use

 An example using NTP synchronization can be seen in the [_example.py](_example.py) file.
 You will only need to set the Wi-Fi data and the definition string.

+## Known issues

+* No formal string checks can be performed in MicroPython at this time; Inserting a malformed string causes unpredictable errors.

 ## To Do

+1. Enable use of checkptz() also in MicroPython.
-1. Test for various timezones and special cases.
+2. More test for various timezones and special cases.